Condensate formation in a dark state of a driven atom-cavity system

-In this work, we present condensate formation in a dark state in an atom-cavity system, approximately described by a parametrically driven three-level open Dicke model introduced in Refs.~\cite{Skulte2021, Kongkhambut2021}.
-We consider a Bose-Einstein condensate (BEC) prepared in a high-finesse cavity, which is transversely pumped with a shaken one dimensional optical lattice, as sketched in Fig.~\ref{fig:1}(a).
-Previously, we explored the weakly resonant driven scenario leading to an incommensurate time crystal (ITC).
-Here, technical improvements in our set-up allowed us to study the so far unexplored regime of strong driving and a wider range of driving frequencies, which reveals that the ITC has transient character in certain parameter regimes, such that the atoms relax into a dark state of the atom-cavity system eventually.
-In this state, the atoms form a BEC with an order parameter that is anti-symmetric with regard to the intensity maxima of the pump lattice and displays a phase staggered along the cavity direction (see Fig.~\ref{fig:4}(c)).
-This symmetry decouples the dark state from the intra-cavity field.
-It is not only dark itself, but also any superposition with the ground state is dark, as discussed below.
-Due to the mismatch with the pump wave, such states have been referred to as bond density waves in Refs.~\cite{Skulte2021, Kongkhambut2021}.
-To quantify the occupation of the dark state, we perform a ramp-down of the pump potential.
-In the absence of lattice shaking, the atoms and photons reorganize into the non-superradiant state, composed of the condensate in the $k=0$ mode and the cavity vacuum \cite{Klinder2015}.
-The atoms in the dark state are approximately decoupled from this dynamical evolution.
-Therefore, the atomic occupation of momentum modes with $\{\pm1,\pm1\}\hbar k$ is a measure for the initial dark state occupation, where $k$ is the wave number of the pump light.
+In this Letter, we demonstrate in theory and experiment a robust condensate formation in a dark state of a driven atom-cavity system, approximately described by a parametrically driven three-level open Dicke model introduced in Refs.~\cite{Skulte2021, Kongkhambut2021}.
+We consider a Bose-Einstein condensate (BEC) prepared in a high-finesse cavity, which is transversely pumped with a shaken one-dimensional optical lattice, as sketched in Fig.~\ref{fig:1}(a).
+Previously, we explored the weakly resonantly driven scenario leading to an incommensurate time crystal (ITC) \cite{Cosme2019, Skulte2021, Kongkhambut2021}.
+Here, technical improvements in our setup allowed us to study theoretically and experimentally the so far unexplored regime of strong driving and a wider range of driving frequencies, which reveals that the ITC has transient character in certain parameter regimes, such that the atoms relax into a dark state of the atom-cavity system eventually.

-We compare our findings with a minimal model and with numerical results obtained from solving the mean-field equations of motion for the full atom-cavity Hamiltonian \cite{Skulte2021}, as well as truncated Wigner simulations.
-In our experiment, we prepare a BEC of $N_\mathrm{a} \approx 5 \times 10^4$ $^{87}$Rb atoms coupled to a fundamental light mode of a high-finesse cavity.
-The atoms are transversely pumped by a laser beam with a wavelength $\lambda_\mathrm{p}=803~\mathrm{nm}$, which is detuned to the red side of the relevant atomic transition at $\lambda_\mathrm{p}=795~\mathrm{nm}$.
-As sketched in Fig.~\ref{fig:1}(a), the pump beam is retro-reflected to form a standing wave and passes two times through an electro-optic modulator (EOM).
-An AC voltage is applied to the EOM for phase modulation, which leads to an effective shaking of the pump lattice potential.
-This system is well described by the Hamiltonian \cite{Ritsch2013, Cosme2019, Skulte2021, Kongkhambut2021}